 What is Enterprise Architecture?

+This question is fundamental, because once you understand what Enterprise Architecture is you can derive the answer.
+The problem with the original question is really homemade.
 Because many organisations call some of their architects Enterprise Architects, when they are really not, causes confusion.
 If you are looking after an Enterprise wide virtualisation platform for example you are NOT an Enterprise Architect in an Enteprise Architecture sense.
 I’ve written a more detailed piece on the different types of architects here.

 Simply put, an Enterprise Architect helps define mission, vision, goals and the strategies to accomplish those goals.
 Mr & Mrs EA then help determine which capabilities (people, process & technology) the organisation needs to build in order to be able to execute the strategies that help accomplish the goals.
 A great framework depicting how this fits together is the means-to-end framework: